 Who is Novak Djokovic's father Srdjan and what are the pro-Putin 'Night Wolves'?

-There has been no shortage of bizarre, embarrassing and downright disgraceful stories about tennis parents over the years.
-But Srdjan Djokovic - father to 21-time major champion Novak - made the case for a new low on Wednesday when he appeared to openly support Vladimir Putin’s Russia.
+Srdjan Djokovic – father to 21-time major champion Novak – was at the centre of a fresh controversy at the Australian Open when he appeared to openly support Vladimir Putin’s Russia.

-The videos of Srdjan alongside Putin supporters at Melbourne Park was the latest in a string of controversies that have followed him throughout his son's career.
-The former professional skier and instructor was seen alongside the ‘Night Wolves’ motorcycle gang, a pro-Putin chapter based Down Under who stormed Melbourne Park on Wednesday night during Djokovic’s quarter-final win over Russian Andrey Rublev (watch video below).
+The former professional skier was seen alongside the ‘Night Wolves’ motorcycle gang, a pro-Putin chapter based Down Under who stormed Melbourne Park on Wednesday night during Djokovic’s quarter-final win over Russian Andrey Rublev (watch video below).

-Srdjan has never shied away from the spotlight though, as his recent history can reveal.
-He is far from the first parent to find themselves in the headlines, with Damir Dokic - father of former Australian player Jelena Dokic - and Bernard Tomic’s father John both previously banned by the Tours for past incidents.

-So who is Srdjan Djokovic and when has he landed himself in hot water in the past?
+The incident was not the first time Srdjan has caused headaches for his son.

 Djokovic's Australian detention

-It was somewhat of a surprise to see Srdjan and wife Dijana in Melbourne at all this year, after their very public shaming of the Australian government during their son's detainment and deportation ordeal last season.
-Like any parent, in his son’s most dire moment of need, Srdjan came to his defence - but also made some bizarre decisions in the process.
+It was a surprise to see Srdjan and wife Dijana in Melbourne at all this year, after their very public shaming of the Australian government during their son's detainment and deportation last season.
+Srdjan came to his son's defence in that row, but made some bizarre decisions in the process.

 Last January, he and Dijana joined a protest rally in downtown Belgrade, Serbia, outside the National Assembly buildings during Novak’s detention.
 Srdjan held a loudspeaker to encourage the crowds, and implored his son’s supporters to take to the streets.